Essay 1:

 Explanation:

-With this essay, the Georgetown admissions committee is looking for maturity, self-reflection, and a distinct perspective.
-When responding to this essay prompt, pick a topic that involves a significant aspect of your identity, experiences, or values that you have actively engaged with or considered deeply.
+With this essay, the Georgetown admissions committee is looking for maturity, self-reflection, and a distinct perspective that reflects your background and experiences.
+When responding to this essay prompt, choose a brief narrative that illustrates a significant aspect of your identity, experiences, or values that you have actively engaged with or considered deeply.
 This can be a personal trait, a pivotal moment, a cultural connection, an intellectual curiosity, or anything else that defines you.
 Whatever you choose, you should demonstrate your intentional exploration of this facet of your identity and the ways in which you have grown as a result.
 For example, if you are from a military family, you could write about how you went from dreading your frequent moves to starting a club for other military kids to connect and build community as they adjust to new places.
 Conveying your active role in your own growth and development is critical to crafting a standout essay.

-You should start with an attention-grabbing opening that introduces your chosen theme.
+You should start with an attention-grabbing opening that introduces your chosen theme in a creative and dynamic way.
 This can be an anecdote, a vivid description, a quote, or a thought-provoking question to draw the reader in.
 Then, highlight any specific skills and talents you possess and explain how they contribute to your identity.

 KEY TIP